shashank-samavedula/data-lake/README.md

 # Data Lake
-A data lake solution consisting of data ingestion and service management layer for secure and efficient data sharing and access using various AWS Services like RDS MySQL and Aurora Cluster DB, S3 for storage and Neo4j graph database for access control among users.
+Led the implementation of a robust data lake solution, incorporating a data ingestion and service management layer to ensure secure and efficient data sharing and access.
+Leveraged AWS services such as RDS MySQL and Aurora Cluster DB for data storage, S3 for scalable storage, and Neo4j graph database for precise access control among users.